HMCS Vancouver (FFH 331): Pacific deployment

 In June 2016, Calgary, Vancouver, Saskatoon and Yellowknife sailed from Esquimalt to participate in the RIMPAC naval exercise.
 Following RIMPAC, Vancouver was sent on a training cruise around the Pacific, making several port visits and participating in the Royal Australian Navy's training exercise "Kakadu".

 Vancouver was sent to take part in the Royal New Zealand Navy's 75th Birthday Celebrations on 19–21 November 2016.
-However, following the earthquake in New Zealand's South Island, the frigate was re-directed to Kaikoura to aide in humanitarian and disaster relief operations.
+However, following an earthquake in New Zealand's South Island, the frigate was re-directed to Kaikōura to aide in humanitarian and disaster relief operations.
 In 2018, Vancouver deployed to the Pacific, participating in training with the Fijian Navy.
 In June and July 2018, Vancouver, along with sister ship Ottawa and the supply ship Asterix, took part in RIMPAC 2018 around the Hawaiian Islands.

 In 2022, Vancouver and Winnipeg were deployed to the RIMPAC naval exercise off Hawaii followed by taking part in enforcing UN sanctions against North Korea.
 In September 2022, Vancouver sailed through the Taiwan Strait alongside the guided-missile destroyer USS Higgins in a freedom-of-navigation demonstration.
+In mid 2024, Vancouver took part in the multi-national exercise RIMPAC 2024 along with HMCS Max Bernays and Asterix.